Molorius/Arduino-Octave/README.md

 The StandardFirmata.ino firmware needs to be loaded to your development board.
 Serial communication is the only form possible right now.

+To install, download the latest release from the release page.
+Start Octave, and move to the folder it the file is saved in.
+Type `pkg install arduino.tar.gz`
+It requires instrument-control package to run from Forge.
+To install that, type `pkg install -forge instrument-control`

 Additional features will be added later. version 1.0.0